 Place of peace

 In the early 19th century, Canada was a magnet for young, ambitious immigrants.
-One of them was young Joseph Merrill Currier from Vermont.
+One of them was Joseph Merrill Currier from Vermont.
 He came to Ottawa in 1837 at age 17, and stayed to make a fortune in the lumber trade.
-In 1868, as a wedding gift to his third wife, Hannah, he built a house near the forests and water that had made his fortune.
+In 1868, as a wedding gift to his third wife, Hannah, he constructed a house near the forests and water that had made his fortune.
 He called the house Gorffwysfa, which means “place of peace” in Welsh.

 Politics and business

 After the death of Hannah Currier in 1901, the house passed into the hands of William Cameron Edwards, a member of another prominent lumbering family.
 Like the first owner, Edwards was both a successful businessman and a prominent politician.
 From 1893 on, his company owned all the mills east of Rideau Falls, eventually turning them into an important wood-manufacturing complex.
 Edwards also served as a member of Parliament from 1891 to 1900, after which he was appointed senator.
 When Edwards died in 1921, the house eventually passed on to his nephew, Gordon Edwards, who later became a member of Parliament for Ottawa in 1926.

 The battle to bring 24 Sussex into public hands was long and hard-fought.
 By 1943, the federal government owned almost all the land stretching along the Ottawa River – from the French Embassy to Earnscliffe, the former home of Sir John A. Macdonald.
 There were fears at the time that the shoreline would be “commercialized,” which the government wanted to prevent at all costs.
 In 1943, an eviction notice was served to Gordon Edwards, who spent the last few remaining years of his life disputing the order.
 The government won the dispute, but even after the courts settled the matter in 1946, it seemed uncertain as to what to do with the house.